mauricefhebert/dotfiles/README.md

+# Dotfiles

-This is a collection of dotfile I will also add the command to run under linux fedora soon
+This is a collection of dotfiles the packages needed are also listed in this readme the installation instruction are for fedora.

+## Packages
+-